Click for Book Tour Schedule

 Hollace's next book, Jewish "Junior League": The Rise and Demise of the Fort Worth Council of Jewish Women, traced the growth and collapse of Fort Worth's most prestigious Jewish women's group.
 The book, published by TAMU Press in 2008, originated as Hollace's Master's thesis from the University of Texas at Arlington.

 A popular anthology, Grace & Gumption: Stories of Fort Worth Women, from TCU Press, includes a chapter Hollace wrote about Amelia Rosenstein, the colorful teacher who ran Fort Worth's Americanization School.
 The book’s sequel, Grace & Gumption: The Cookbook, published in 2010, includes Hollace's essay, "Let My People Eat."

-She keeps her sanity and stays in shape by working out with Team Ridglea Master Swim Team and bicycling on the Trinity River Trails.
+She keeps her sanity and stays in shape by working out with Team Ridglea Master Swim Team, volunteering with the Fort Worth Drowning Prevention Coalition, and bicycling on the Trinity River Trails.

 Hollace lives in Fort Worth with her husband, Bruce, a children's dentist and a graduate of Virginia Military Institute.
 They have two grown children, who live in New York and Virginia, and three grandchildren.